volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 - More translations

 ## Credits

+Thanks to Adrian Rossiter for creating MPD_OLED in the first place, testing, helping with the install & uninstall scripts and providing the Spanish translation! <https://github.com/antiprism>

+Thanks to misko903 for the Slovakian translation. <https://github.com/misko903>

 MPD_OLED is the application that does all the hard work.
 It communicates with Volumio, reads audio spectrum data from C.A.V.A and displays it on the screen: <https://github.com/antiprism/mpd_oled>